 In a single year, COVID-19 became a leading cause of death in the United States.
 The vaccines are 100% effective at preventing death from COVID-19.

-Getting the vaccine will help protect you and your loved ones from severe illness or death and reduces the risk of getting COVID-19.
+Getting the vaccine will help protect you and your loved ones from the risk of getting COVID-19.

 The more people who get vaccinated, the more we can reduce restrictions and return to “normal” daily life.

-The pandemic has also had major impacts to local and national economies.
+The pandemic has also had major impacts on local and national economies.
 Getting vaccinated is the first step to ending the pandemic.
 It puts us on the road to faster economic recovery.

 Learn more about the benefits of vaccination from the Centers for Disease Control and Prevention (CDC).